jestjs/jest/docs/CodeTransformation.md

 :::tip

-Make sure `TransformedSource` contains a source map, so it is possible to report line information accurately in code coverage and test errors.
+Make sure `process{Async}` method returns source map alongside with transformed code, so it is possible to report line information accurately in code coverage and test errors.
 Inline source maps also work but are slower.

 :::